KabelitzJ/AdventOfCode2019/README.md

-# Cpp implementations of the Advent of Code 2019
+# Cpp implementations of the Advent of Code 2019 puzzles